KI7MT/dotnet-core-examples/Database/rdaas/README.md

 The following applications are in various state(s) of development, anywhere from Database Design to final API/MVC integration.
 A given project may reside in the repository, but should not be considered functional.
-As they move from development to testing, I will move them to Stable or Testing.
+As they move from development to testing, I will update the status to reflect the change.

 ## Current Testing